tribu-ia/Content-Agent/README.md

 7. **Subtitle**: Burns subtitles into the final clips

 If the process is interrupted, you can restart from any stage using the `--restart` or `--stage` options.

+### Long Video Processing

+For videos longer than 60 minutes, the system automatically splits them into manageable 10-minute chunks with 30-second overlaps.
+This ensures:

+- Reduced memory usage during processing
+- More focused content analysis per segment
+- Better performance with the AI models

+The system processes each chunk individually, then intelligently selects the best viral segments across all chunks to create the final clips.
+This process is handled automatically, but you can control it with the following options:

+- `--disable-chunking`: Skip chunking even for long videos
+- `--force-chunking`: Force chunking even for short videos
+- `--chunk-size`: Customize the size of each chunk in seconds (default: 600)
+- `--chunk-overlap`: Customize the overlap between chunks in seconds (default: 30)

+### Working with Chunks

+When chunking is enabled:

+1. The original video is split into overlapping chunks
+2. Each chunk is processed independently through the pipeline
+3. A manifest file tracks the relationship between chunks
+4. The best viral segments are selected from all chunks
+5. Final clips are created from the original video using adjusted timestamps

+This approach ensures consistent quality regardless of video length, while maintaining the context across chunk boundaries.

 ## Troubleshooting